gnosis/dex-services/README.md

 docker-compose up stablex
 ```

-In order to setup the environment and make a first deposit/order you can run:
+In order to setup the environment (fund test users with tokens and list those on the exchange) as well as to make a first deposit/order you can run:

 ```
 cd dex-contracts